YottaDB/YDBDoc/MessageRecovery/errors.rst

 Trigger/MUPIP Error: Missing or corrupted trigger metadata causes this error.

 Action: Delete and replace defective triggers.
-If possible analyze the cause of the trigger damage and report the incident to your YottaDB support channel.
+If possible, analyze the cause of the trigger damage and report the incident to your YottaDB support channel.

 -----------------
 TRIGDEFNOSYNC